jpawelczak/vpa-demo/README.md

 kubectl apply -f manifests
 ```

-Apply the `ContainerResourcePolicy` for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`.
-After some time VPA will update allocated resources to meet the minimum CPU and minimum Mem defined in the `ContainerResourcePolicy`.
+Now let's see how Autopilot assigns more resources.
+To make it strightforward, apply the `ContainerResourcePolicy` for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`.
+It increases CPU from 500m to 550m - VPA will update allocated resources to meet the minimum CPU defined in the `ContainerResourcePolicy`.

+Now decrease CPU from 550m to 350m by modifing minAllowed and maxAllowed in `vpa-resource-policy.yaml` (or edit it via GCP Console User Interface).
+This time, the system will decrease CPU from 550m to 350m.

-*IMPORTANT NOTE*: when analyzing VPA's autoscaling events, mind that VPA will fallback to *recreating* pods in IPPR mode to resize the pods, including applying [Autopilot's minimum resources and CPU:Mem ratio constrains](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) (as in the current behavior of Auto or Recreate mode) - that is known limitation of the VPA IPPR Public Preview release.
+*IMPORTANT NOTE*: when analyzing VPA's autoscaling events, mind that VPA will fallback to *recreating* pods in IPPR mode to apply bigger changes, including applying [Autopilot's minimum resources and CPU:Mem ratio constrains](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) (as in the current behavior of Auto or Recreate mode) - that is known limitation of the VPA IPPR Public Preview release.

 # Q&A

 Q: For new workloads (without usage data), what is the minimum time a CPU increase must be seen before VPA apply new recommendation?

 A:

 Q: When workload is running for a long time, how long it takes for VPA to apply recommandations after difference in cpu usage?

 A:

 # Want even better cost control?